 In addition to obeying federal, state, and local laws and observing the rules stated in the LSUE Code of Student Conduct, students have the responsibility of respecting the rights and freedoms of others to ensure an environment that furthers the educational purpose of an institution of higher learning.
 Participants in student organizations are responsible for extending equal opportunities to all students in membership and organizational activities and must abide by all policies established for the governance of such organizations.
 Students are responsible for obeying all University regulations and policies governing the use of property and facilities to preserve and protect LSU Eunice's physical resources.
 Finally, students are responsible for taking full advantage of the opportunities for learning available to them at LSU Eunice by attending class and participating in other aspects of campus life.
-The University reserves the right to establish limits on the time, place, and circumstances in which constitutional and university guaranteed freedoms and rights may be exercised by students and their guests in the University setting.
+The University reserves the right to establish limits on the time, place, and circumstances in which constitutional and university setting.